kinectron/kinectron/memory-bank/progress.md

   - Implemented Three.js-based point cloud visualization
   - Added depth value analysis and statistics
   - Added test utilities for verifying packing/unpacking correctness
-  - Confirmed that the packing/unpacking algorithm works correctly on the server side
+  - Confirmed that the packing/unpacking algorithm works correctly on both server and client sides
   - Switched from lossy to lossless WebP compression to preserve depth precision
   - Added size logging to monitor message sizes
   - Implemented flag-controlled test value system for debugging
   - Resolved "Message too big for JSON channel" errors by changing PeerJS serialization method from JSON to binary
-  - Tried PNG format as an alternative to WebP but encountered similar issues
-  - Reverted back to WebP after PNG didn't resolve the data integrity issues
 - **Current Behavior**:
   - Users can start the raw depth stream from the client, which activates the Kinect hardware
   - Raw depth data is successfully transmitted from hardware to client
-  - Client unpacks the raw depth data into 16-bit depth values
+  - Client unpacks the raw depth data into 16-bit depth values correctly
-  - Basic point cloud visualization is displayed but has quality issues
+  - Basic point cloud visualization is displayed
-  - Facing data integrity issues where unpacked values don't match original values
-  - Test values show significant discrepancies (e.g., Original: 3016, Unpacked: 185)
-  - Values near zero are preserved correctly, but larger values show major differences
-- **Remaining Work**:
-  - Resolve data integrity issues in the client-side unpacking process
-  - Fix depth value quantization/banding issues in visualization
-  - Enhance the point cloud visualization for better quality
+  - The "Stop Stream" button in streamTest.html stops the stream in the UI but doesn't stop the stream on the server side

 ## Known Issues

-1. **Raw Depth Data Integrity Issues**:
+1. **Raw Depth Stream Stop Button Issue**:

-   - **Issue**: Unpacked depth values don't match original values
+   - **Issue**: The "Stop Stream" button in streamTest.html doesn't fully stop the raw depth stream
    - **Symptoms**:
-     - Test values show significant discrepancies (e.g., Original: 3016, Unpacked: 185)
-     - Values near zero are preserved correctly, but larger values show major differences
-   - **Attempted Fixes**:
+     - UI updates correctly to show the stream has stopped
+     - Server continues processing and broadcasting data
+   - **Current Status**: Need to implement proper cleanup similar to app.js
-     - Confirmed that the packing/unpacking algorithm works correctly on the server side
+   - **Next Steps**: Fix the "Stop Stream" button to properly stop the stream on the server side
-     - Switched from lossy to lossless WebP compression to preserve depth precision
-     - Tried PNG format as an alternative to WebP but encountered similar issues
-     - Reverted back to WebP after PNG didn't resolve the data integrity issues
-   - **Current Status**: Still investigating the root cause of the data integrity issues
-   - **Next Steps**: Continue debugging the client-side unpacking process

 2. **Raw Depth Visualization Quality**: